mayurbhambhani/book-notes/Nudge.md

 - Government can offer incentives to the employer to implement the Save More Tomorrow plan.
 - Has been successfully implemented in many places in the US and has shown phenomenal results.
 - To decide how much you can save find a calculator which asks questions on your lifestyle, health, salary, etc.

+### Chapter 7: Naive Investing

+- **Asset Allocation Decision**: Choosing an appropriate mix of bonds and stocks.
+- Once you choose what percentage is going to go in stocks and what is going to a bank acount you need to choose what stocks to buy.
+- People dont generally pick stocks, they pick mutual funds which vary in terms oh how risky they are and how much they charge for their services.
+- There are also funds designed which combine stock and bonds.
+- Then you also have to decide how much should one invest in his/her employers' shares.
+- These are difficult choices.
+Choice architecture can help here.
+- On an average market(S&P Index fund) returns an interest of 10.4 %.
+The average market return in India for NSE is around 17%.
+- In economic jargons, stocks are referred to as equities.
+- Although the average rate of return is high, there have been years when the market plunges by 30%.
+- But if you are thinking long term, 20 years, then it should give 10%.
+Side Note: what happens the year you decide to retire, the stock market goes down.
+I guess you will have to wait for the market to catch up.
+Even if you dont, the savings should be decent enough.
+- But assuming the worst possible and assuming that the market is going to betray you, how can you decide?
+- This is how an Econ would make this decision.
+Whether the possibility of 25% richer is worth the risk of being 15% poorer.
+- Even if Humans think about the problem in the same way they wont be able to make the necessary calcuulations.
+Then the decisions they do make will suffer from the following flaws
+  - The decisions will be unduly(to an unwarranted degree) influenceed by recent market fluctuations.
+  - The decision will be likely based on rules of thumbs.
+- **Influence Of Recent market fluctuations:**
+  - Looking at the prices frequently: Over a 20 year period, stocks are almost certain to go up.
+In US there is no 20 year period where stocks have declined in real value or have been outperfromed by bonds.
+If the investors are shown the evidence on risks of stocks and bonds over a long period of time, such as 20 years, they choose to invest all their money in stocks.
+See Benartzi and Thaler (1999)
+  - Market TimingL People generally buy high and sell low.
+- **Rules Of Thumb:**
+  - 1/n heuristic: If presented with n options Humans will equally allocate 1/n resources on each of those options.
+Sometimes companies would offer plans to the employees where the choice is made easy by offering lifestyle funds(conservative, moderate, aggressive).
+Or they might offer plans on the basis of ages.
+But when much of these funds are offered people again use the 1/n rules.
+The fund itself does proper allocation and after choosing a particular fund the 1/n heuristic is not required.
+But people get confused.
+  - Company Stock: People tend to invest more in company stock out of loyalty and confidence(due to past performance).
+But as this is not at all diversified this is a bad strategy.
+If the company goes down, salary and investments both will suffer.
+More than 10% of retirement money should not be invested in the company you work for.
+- **Nudges requireds:**
+  - Default: Enrollment should be by default.
+And a default strategy should also be present.
+Participants will just have to choose between a aggressive, conservative or a moderate strategy.
+Another choice of default is choosing a fund which matures the year this participants is going to retire.
+  - Strcuturing Complex Choices: Lifestyle portfolios(conservative, moderate, aggressive), target maturity funds are good choices.
+  - Expect Error: For people who dont join, automatic enrollment clubbed with Save More Tomorrow.
+The ratio between bonds and stocks by default would be adjusted over time in the automtically selected asset allocation.
+  - Mappings and Feedback: People should be shown the houses that they can buy on retiring on the basis of their current allocation.
+Then can then change if the house they see and the house they would want is not the same.